 The best witnesses are those who will make a positive impression on the board or judge.
 If you have your choice of a few potential witnesses, look for those who have a calm, professional demeanor and solid communication skills—and make sure that they know to dress appropriately and that they understand your position and what’s needed to make your case.

 You may bring legal or other professional representation to the unemployment appeal hearing.
 If you hire representation in the form of an employment lawyer, be sure to ask about fees and other costs involved, so you can decide if it is worth the expense.

 Keep Filing for Unemployment

-Continue to file for unemployment payments as scheduled until you have gone through the appeals process – and don’t press pause on your job search process.
+Continue to file for unemployment payments as scheduled until you have gone through the appeals process—and don’t press pause on your job search process.
 Unemployment benefits are generally contingent on the recipient looking for work.
-You don’t want to get all the way through your appeals process, only to discover that you’re disqualified from receiving benefits because you do not actively job searching.
+You don’t want to get all the way through your appeals process, only to discover that you’re disqualified from receiving benefits because you are not actively job searching.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.

 U.S. Department of Labor.
 "Benefit Denials."
 Accessed May 2, 2020.